 8:00 – 9:00 AM (Tuesdays)

-This is an interactive conference for all residents geared toward discussing an interesting case from the prior night’s admissions.
-This time is used for brief case review, but primarily focuses on disease management.
+This is an interactive conference for all residents geared toward discussing an interesting or unusual case with good teaching points.
+Residents on our teaching teams take turns presenting a brief case review with subsequent primary focus on disease management.
 From our discussion, we are able to generate PICO or clinical questions to guide further learning and stimulate discussion on our resident/faculty group chat.
 This conference is moderated by our chief resident with support by core faculty.

 Ambulatory Academic Half Day

 All residents in Ambulatory blocks attend this weekly session.
 Here residents learn core ambulatory medicine topics in a flipped classroom style approach.
 This time slot also houses our Evidence-Based Medicine (EBM) curriculum where residents learn to appropriately appraise journal articles.

 Intern Morning Report